code-red-panda/mysql-prepare-safe-shutdown/README.md

 ```

 # About
-`mysql-prepare-shutdown` will NOT stop MySQL.
+`crp-prepare-shutdown` will NOT stop MySQL.
 It will only prepare MySQL by doing the following:
 - Check if the host is a replica.
 	- If yes, stop replication.
 - Check if any transactions are running > 60 seconds.